gatherspiel/DMVBoardGames/README.md

-This repo contains the source code for https://dmvboardgames.com/, a website to find public board game events in the DMV area.
+This repo contains the source code for https://dmvboardgames.com/, a website to find in person public board game events in the DMV area.
+This repo will also be used a template for other developers who want to make their own local event hosting sites.

 ## Contribution guidelines

-Go to the following page to view general development guidelines for the project: h[ttps://github.com/Create-Third-Places](https://github.com/gatherspiel)
+Go to the following page to view general development guidelines for the project: [here](https://github.com/gatherspiel)

 Also, follow the guidelines below:
 - Keep PRs as small as possible.
 Large features should be broken down into multiple PRs when possible.
-- If a PR has UI changes, it is helpful to include a screenshot of the change in the PR.
+- If a PR has UI changes, include a screenshot of the change in the PR.
-- Code that is associated with a specific part of the UI should be in the src/events/scripts folder.
-- JavaScript logic is not associated with a specific part of the UI should be placed in the src/framework folder.
 - UI elements that are dynamic or will be used multiple times should be implemented as [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 - For new files, TypeScript should be used.

 ## Development

 ### Setup
 - npm install